tmshkr/tmshkr.github.io/_posts/2018-11-25-responsive-design.md

 instead of a dark one --- besides the norms that have been inherited and the preferences of the users.
-This seemingly limitless freedom can be both a blessing and a curse: when it helps, a novel solution to a problem can enrich our lives in ways we could not imagine before, but when there is no obvious solution, the limitless possibilites presented by technology can be a barrier to moving forward, towards a goal which is not clearly defined.
+This seemingly limitless freedom can be both a blessing and a curse: when it helps, a novel solution to a problem can enrich our lives in ways we could not imagine before, but when there is no obvious solution, the limitless possibilities presented by technology can be a barrier to moving forward, towards a goal which is not clearly defined.
 Experience tends to be the best guide in those kinds of situations.